Concurrency Constraints for Flash on SPI1

 The SPI0/1 bus is shared between the instruction & data cache (for firmware execution) and the SPI1 peripheral (controlled by the drivers including this SPI Flash driver).
 Hence, operations to SPI1 will cause significant influence to the whole system.
 This kind of operations include calling SPI Flash API or other drivers on SPI1 bus, any operations like read/write/erase or other user defined SPI operations, regardless to the main flash or other SPI slave devices.

-On ESP32-S3, the config option CONFIG_SPI_FLASH_AUTO_SUSPEND (enabled by default) allows the cache to read flash concurrently with SPI1 operations.
+On ESP32-S3, the config option CONFIG_SPI_FLASH_AUTO_SUSPEND allows the cache to read flash concurrently with SPI1 operations.
+This is an optional feature that depends on special SPI Flash models, hence disabled by default.
 See Flash Auto Suspend Feature for more details.

 If this option is disabled, the caches must be disabled while reading/writing/erasing operations.
 There are some constraints using driver on the SPI1 bus, see When the Caches Are Disabled.
 These constraints will cause more IRAM/DRAM usages.